-This chapter explains the theoretical and conceptual framework, which anchors the study, and which forms the lens through which the findings are interpreted.
+This chapter flows from the literature review.
+It explains the theoretical and conceptual framework that anchors the study, and which forms the lens through which the findings are interpreted.

 The structure of this chapter depends on the scope of the problem investigated.
-However, the chapter needs an (a) introduction, (b) appraisal of the main concepts that anchor the study, and (c) a review of the current theoretical underpinnings of the concepts.
-Based on this, you then (d) outline the framework model and discuss how it will assist in the interpretation of the analysed results in the discussion and conclusion.
-The chapter ends with a summary.
+However, the chapter needs an (a) introduction, (b) discussion of the main concepts that anchor the study, and (c) the theoretical underpinnings of the concepts.
+Discuss how the concepts you have drawn together will assist in the interpretation of the findings /results.
+See the assessment criteria.